webbilicious/listolicious/readme.txt

 = Usage =
 1. Insert the shortcode [listolicious] in the content of the page/post.
-2. You can set one option:
+2. You can set two options:
+	list:		slug of a list you've created (default: shows all movies)
 	orderby:	title or year (default: year)
-   Example: [listolicious orderby="title"]
+Example:	[listolicious list="favourites" orderby="title"]

 = Contributors =
 Daniel Hånberg Alonso at [webbilicious](https://profiles.wordpress.org/webbilicious/)